-This Beef Bourguignon is a take on a classic French stew.
+This Beef Bourguignon is a delicious French stew that’s actually easy to make.

-This stew has a deep rich flavor from red wine.
-Tender chunks of beef, mushrooms, carrots, potatoes and bacon are cooked together for the perfect meal.
+This stew has a deep rich broth, tender chunks of beef, cozy vegetables, and bacon.
+It’s all simmered together for the perfect meal.

-Don’t let the fancy name of this dish scare you!
-It’s a dish that Julia Child was well known for and while it does need some time, it’s actually not difficult to make.
+It’s a dish that Julia Child was well known for, and while it does need some time, most of the time is spent simmering.

-Beef Bourguignon (pronounced “bef bur-gee-nyon,”) is a beef stew recipe.
-The difference between this recipe and a regular beef stew is the amount of wine added to the broth giving it a deep flavor.
+Beef Bourguignon (pronounced “beef bur-gee-nyon,”) or beef burgundy is a version of beef stew.
+The difference between this recipe and our usual beef stew is the richness of the broth due to bacon and red wine.

 Carrots, onions, mushrooms, and garlic round out this one-pot meal.
 The whole thing bakes in the oven until tender.